Frequently Asked Questions

 May I use more Periogen than the label says?

 Yes.
-The amount of Periogen to use as indicated in the directions is meant to ration the bottle for the maximum amount of applications.
+The amount of Periogen to use as indicated in the directions is meant to ration the bottle for the maximum number of applications.
 There is no limit to how much you can use for a given application.

 I was told I have deep pockets.
 I have 5mm pockets and one 6mm pocket.
 Can Periogen help?

-Yes, Periogen can definitely help by dissolving the tartar that is causing the deep pockets.
+Yes, Periogen can help by dissolving the tartar that is causing the deep pockets.
 These pockets should have Periogen applied with an oral irrigator.